-Anterior cervical discectomy and fusion is a common procedure recommended for those with chronic, severe neck pain.
+Anterior cervical discectomy and fusion, or ACDF, is a common procedure recommended for those with chronic, severe neck pain.

 Symptoms of a bulging or herniated disc may include pain in your neck and/or arm, and possible weakness in the hand and/or arm.

 When a bulging or herniated disc is suspected, your physician may recommend imaging (MRI, CT, myelogram) to determine the true diagnosis.
-Conservative treatments including medications and physical therapy may be recommended, but if symptoms do not improve with these treatments, ACDF may then be recommended.
+Conservative treatments including medications and physical therapy may be recommended.
+If symptoms do not improve with these treatments, ACDF may be necessary.